iq-motion-control/iq-module-communication-doc/docs/communication_protocols/timer_based_protocol.rst

 Module Configuration
 ======================
 The :ref:`hobby_fc_tutorial` tutorial details important configuration parameters to set on speed modules when using PWM and DSHOT.
-Though that tutorial is focused on integration with flight controllers, the information on module configuration for using hobby protocols is applicable for any kind of setup.
+Though that tutorial is focused on integration with flight controllers, the information on module configuration for using timer based protocols is applicable for any kind of setup.

 Analog Protocol Calibration
 =============================